Roosters and chickens

 - housing is to be enclosed to prevent the escape of poultry

 - if the housing is located on bush fire prone land, and is less than 5 metres from a dwelling, it must be constructed of non-combustible material.

-You can check the zoning of your property to determine how many chickens you can keep, by using the following property enquirer tool:
+You can check the zoning of your property to determine how many chickens you can keep, by using the ePlanning tool:

-Keeping roosters is not allowed in residential areas within Eurobodalla Shire, except in areas Zoned R5 – Large Lot Residential, however it is permitted in all rural areas.
+Keeping roosters is not allowed in residential areas within the Eurobodalla, except in areas Zoned R5 – Large Lot Residential, but you can keep them in all rural areas.

 Please note: As of 1 December 2021, a reference to an Environment Protection Zone E1, E2, E3 or E4 in a document should be taken to be a reference to a Conservation Zone C1, C2, C3 or C4.
 For further information, please see Department of Planning and Environment's 'Standard Instrument (Local Environmental Plans) Amendment (Land Use Zones) Order 2021'.

 If roosters and chickens are causing problems

 If keeping chickens and poultry becomes a public health or noise issue in any area of the Eurobodalla, Council can impose further requirements on the landowner under Section 124 of the Local Government Act 1993, in line with Council's Local Orders Policy.
 These requirements may include:

 - the removal of the number of poultry kept

 - poultry must not be kept under such conditions as to create a nuisance or be dangerous to health